MikaKat/pneumonia-detection-cnn/README.md

 twice.
 Weights come from the fitting split of the current fold alone.

 It works, and it is the only thing in this project that ever moved the confounder.
-It is also paid for: see [what did not work](#what-was-tried-and-did-not-work) for the price and the failed pre-registration behind it.
+It is also paid for: see [the ablation experiments and negative results](#ablation-experiments-and-negative-results) for the price and the failed pre-registration behind it.

 ### Splitting